Dworcowa Street: Tenement at 66

-Eduard Greuer, a locksmith was the first landlord of this tenement located at then Bahnhoffstraße 66.
+Eduard Greuer, a locksmith was the first landlord of this tenement located at then Bahnhofstraße 66.
 In the 1910s the new landlord, Joseph Zawitaj, had his metal moulding workshop there.

 The facade displays a typical Neo-Renaissance style, with Italian forms: triangular and curved pediments, cartouches beneath first floor windows, a minute avant-corps and a wrought iron entry gate.